cosmos/cosmos-sdk/x/authn/spec/04_keepers.md

 # Keepers

-The auth module only exposes one keeper, the account keeper, which can be used to read and write accounts.
+The authn module only exposes one keeper, the account keeper, which can be used to read and write accounts.

 ## Account Keeper